 How had I neglected her dental health?
-How long has she been in pain?
+How long had she been in pain?

 So what can you do to avoid a vet bill like mine?

-- Don’t feed raw bones.
-Yes wild dogs chew bones and don’t visit dentists.
-They also have a shorter lifespan than domestic dogs.
+- Avoid feeding raw bones.
+Yes, wild dogs chew bones and don’t need dentists.
+But they also have a shorter lifespan than domestic dogs.
 What makes bones clean teeth is not the bones themselves, it’s the teeth ripping through the hides of prey and fibrous tissue, meat, and organs.
 This action is what cleans the teeth, not the chewing on bare bones.
-Bare bones might alleviate boredom, but at the expense of damaging their teeth.
+Bones might alleviate boredom, but at the expense of damaging their teeth.

-Again to emphasize, yes dogs love bones and they can be a nutritious recreational activity, but bones may chip his teeth or wear them down.
-Or even worse, a marrow bone can get stuck around his muzzle.
-This has happened to dogs.
-If you think bones are safe for dog’s teeth, ask a dental vet if they have patients who chew bones.
+Bones can be a nutritious recreational activity, but bones can chip teeth or wear them down.
+Or even worse, a marrow bone can get stuck around the muzzle.
+If you think bones are safe for dog’s teeth, ask a dental vet their opinion or if they have any patients who chew bones.

 - No tennis balls.
-The fuzzy material on the ball is abrasive and acts like sandpaper which will wear down teeth enamel.
+The fuzzy material on the ball is abrasive and acts like sandpaper which can wear down teeth enamel over time.

 - Don’t use questionable toothpaste.
-Some pet toothpastes contain sugar (sorbitol).
+Some pet toothpaste contains sugar (sorbitol).
 Why does a toothpaste need sugar?
 Sure it makes it taste sweeter but I don’t think dogs care for sweetness.
-Also beware of the ingredient chlorhexidine.
-Some people think this chemical can be absorbed into the bloodstream and over time cause neurological problems.
 A recommended toothpaste is Petsmile Pet Toothpaste.

-- If you own brachycephalic breeds (pug, boston terrier, bulldog) or highly miniaturized breeds, pay special attention to your pet’s teeth.
-These dog breeds have poorly proportioned mouths that are prone to problems.
+- If you own brachycephalic breeds (Pug, Boston terrier, Bulldog) or highly miniaturized breeds, pay special attention to your pet’s teeth.
+These dog breeds have poorly proportioned mouths that have more teeth problems.

 - Brush your dog’s teeth every day or every other day.
 Plaque (the slimy film) hardens into tartar quickly.
 Within as little as two days, undisturbed plaque starts the process of turning into tartar!
-Plaque is slime made of bacteria, saliva, and food particles.
+Plaque is a slime made of bacteria, saliva, and food particles.
 It collects minerals from saliva and turns into tartar.
 Once your dog has tartar, it needs to be scraped off by a vet, just like with human teeth.
 Remember, plaque forms in hours, tartar forms in a few days.

 - You don’t need pet toothpaste.
-The mechanical action of bristles brushing plaque off teeth is just as effective.
-And for some dogs toothpaste flavour is too distracting and just makes brushing harder.
+The mechanical action of toothbrush bristles brushing plaque off teeth is just as effective.
+And for some dogs, toothpaste flavor is too distracting and just makes brushing harder.
 A study of human patients found that brushing without toothpaste was 98% as effective as brushing with paste.
 In other words, the mechanical action of the brush does 98% of the work.
 Here’s a soft finger toothbrush that works well for dogs.

 - Buy dental products with VOHC seal of approval.
 And look for “plaque control”.
 Companies should back up their claims with valid research.
 The VOHC list is a good start.
-Although I wish the research wasn’t provided by the companies themselves since this could lead to some bias.
-Still, it’s better than nothing.
 GREENIES dental cleaning chews are on the list but unfortunately are not suitable for all dogs.
-My dog tends to break a Greenie biscuit into large pieces and swallow big chunks, without much teeth chewing action.
+My dog tends to break a Greenie biscuit into large pieces and swallow the big chunks without much teeth chewing action.

-- Next time your dog is going under anesthesia, get teeth x-rays also.
-This is the perfect opportunity to check on your dogs teeth.
+- Next time your dog is going under anesthesia, consider getting teeth x-rays also.
+This is the perfect opportunity to check your dog’s teeth.
 Don’t wait for obvious signs of dental pain or loose teeth.
 And remember that sometimes teeth may look ok, but below the gum line x-rays tell a different story.

-- If you’ve neglected brushing your dog’s teeth, get them checked first before you start brushing.
+- If you’ve neglected to brush your dog’s teeth for a long time, get them checked first before you start brushing.
 If he has bad gums or loose teeth, you may actually cause him more pain and he’ll see the toothbrush as a torture instrument.
-If your dog doesn’t like having his face touched, he may have teeth pain.
+If your dog doesn’t like having his face touched, he may have tooth pain.
 Don’t brush his teeth until he’s vet checked.

-- Use rope toys.
-They can help “floss” your dog’s teeth.
+- Use dog rope toys.
+They can help “floss” your dog’s teeth at playtime.

 - Make a routine.
 I’ve placed my dog’s baby toothbrush in the bathroom where I can see it.
 After I finish brushing my teeth, it’s easy to remember to brush my dogs also.
-Brushing in the evening when they are lying calm also makes it easier.
+Brushing in the evening when they are lying calmly also makes it easier.
 Some dogs learn to enjoy you brushing their teeth.
 It can be a special bonding time together.
-Make a little brushing song to sing to your dog.
-Make it a fun time.

 - Keep an emergency medical fund, just in case.
 You’ve seen my scary vet bill.
 This was from a Canadian dental specialist vet.
 They are expensive, you have been warned.